getporter/azure-plugins/README.md

     vault = "myvault"
     ```
 1. [Create a key vault][keyvault] and set the vault name in the config with name of the vault.

+#### Authentication

+Authentication to Azure can use any of the following methods, whichever mechanism is used the prinicpal that used to access key vault needs to be granted at [Get and List secret permission][keyvaultacl] on the vault

+1. Azure CLI

 1. [Create a service principal][sp] and create an Access Policy on the vault giving Get and List secret permissions.
 1. Using credentials for the service principal set the environment variables: `AZURE_TENANT_ID`,`AZURE_CLIENT_ID`,  and `AZURE_CLIENT_SECRET`.